 When it comes to ad-testing, brands must make strategic decisions about each ad element their audience engages with.
 Using a heat map survey question as part of your ad pre-test is an intelligent way for brands to determine if their ad campaign is having the intended effect on their audience.
 That way, brands can easily keep a visual track of where consumers are likely to pause their focus on the ad.

 Example 2: Ensure the success of a new package design

 When brands want to launch a new package or product, it’s essential to ensure that consumers will quickly see what is intended in a quick look when buying in the shop aisles.
 Again, heat map questions are really useful to understand what part of the packaging attracts consumers’ attention, ensuring that the desired aspects of the package are even more visible, resulting in packaging that is more appealing to consumers overall.

 Example 3: Launch of a new brand identity

 Using a heat map survey question allows curious brands to put their new brand identity design in front of potential users to gauge where their attention goes and why.
 For example, if brands are looking to highlight certain aspects of a logo, they could get a deeper insight into if the design is effective or not.

-Conversely, suppose a brand is curious about why their logo doesn’t seem to be making an impact on their audience.
+Conversely, suppose a brand is curious about why its logo doesn’t seem to be making an impact on its audience.
 In that case, they can use heat map analysis to gain more insight into its inability to attract or sustain attention.

 Heat map analysis has the potential to unlock the mystery behind consumer impressions of an image by giving brands a visual representation of what users are engaging with.
 Whether brands are testing static ads, new packages or new user interfaces, heat maps will provide valuable insights at a glance that will help them improve their executions.